Crown

 Possible Causes

-Hidden leak in system piping, Leaking automatic air vent, Faulty expansion tank, Relief valve weeping at low rate
+Hidden leak in system piping, a leaking automatic air vent, a faulty expansion tank, or a relief valve weeping at a low rate.

 How to Fix / Troubleshooting

 Safety: Do not overfill the system.
-Monitor pressure while adding water.
+Monitor the pressure carefully while adding water.

-- Inspect for visible leaks: Check all accessible piping, radiators, and the Crown boiler for signs of water.
+- Inspect for visible leaks: Check all accessible piping, radiators, and the Crown boiler for any signs of water leakage.

-- Check air vents: Look at automatic air vents on the boiler and near high points for signs of staining or moisture.
+- Check air vents: Inspect automatic air vents on the boiler and near high points for signs of staining or moisture.

 - Monitor relief valve: Place a container under the relief valve discharge and check over a day or two for intermittent dripping.

-- Expansion tank: A failed tank can cause pressure swings and relief discharge.
-Have a technician test and replace if necessary.
+- Expansion tank: A failed expansion tank can cause significant pressure swings and relief valve discharge.
+Have a technician test and replace it if necessary.

 Advertisements